mui/material-ui/docs/pages/blog/mui-x-v6.md

 # Feedback

 We appreciate all of your feedback throughout the development of this new version.
-It’s been vital for our process and always will be, so please continue to share your thoughts as we work through our next steps.
+It's been vital for our process and always will be, so please continue to share your thoughts as we work through our next steps.

-We’re continuously doing user interviews, so if you’d like to share your pain points and use cases, please [leave your contact](https://forms.gle/vsBv6CLPz9h57xg8A) info.
+We're continuously doing user interviews, so if you'd like to share your pain points and use cases, please [leave your contact](https://forms.gle/vsBv6CLPz9h57xg8A) info.
-As usual, you’re welcome to join the discussion by requesting or commenting on new features, or reporting bugs in our [GitHub repository](https://github.com/mui/mui-x/issues/new/choose).
+As usual, you're welcome to join the discussion by requesting or commenting on new features, or reporting bugs in our [GitHub repository](https://github.com/mui/mui-x/issues/new/choose).

 Cheers!